ComputeCanada/magic_castle/otp.md

 kdestroy
 ```

-The user can then scan the QR code with his password manager app or copy the
+The user can then scan the QR code with his password manager app or copy the URI.
-URI text.

 # References
 * https://www.freeipa.org/page/V4/OTP